 (11) Get lost in the winding streets

 This is always one of my favorite things to do in new cities (especially now that I can download offline maps on Google).
 I came upon a Mozart festival where they were having a huge beer fest with music and a stall with many different types of pretzels.
 I was in heaven.
 Wandering the streets in Salzburg is always a good idea!
+I always recommend taking a walking tour as well to get your bearings!

 (12) Visit the cemetery at St. Peter’s Abbey

-After coming down from the Fortress I went to the cemetery next to St. Peter’s Abbey.
+After coming down from the Fortress, I went to the cemetery next to St. Peter’s Abbey.
 I had never in my life seen a cemetery like this one.
 Go here and check out the extravagant grave sites.
 I seriously kept saying “WOW” to myself the whole time!

 I hope you get a chance to visit this pretty place and that you get to see why Salzburg is my favorite city in Austria!